Timothe-Dandoy/POLYFEM/README.md

 Scripts: contains the script used for the analysis.

-Figure: contains figure pdf of the report
+Figures: contains figure pdf of the report

 Annexes: contains annex pdf of the report